WHAT’S IN YOUR SOUL CONTRACT?

 One key way to uncover your soul contract is to pay attention to your strongest motivations.

 This isn’t always easy.
-Many people have learned to distrust desire or ignore longing, putting aside their deepest impulses for what’s practical or accepted.
-Not all desire is shallow, though.
-While some stem from ego, fear, or insecurity, others arise from a deeper place within.
-These bring energy, meaning, and a sense of rightness.
-They aren’t just cravings.
-Instead, they serve as signals.
+Many people have learned to distrust desire or ignore longing, setting aside their deepest impulses for what’s practical or accepted.
+Not all desire is superficial, though.
+While some originate from ego, fear, or insecurity, others come from a deeper part within.
+These provide energy, purpose, and a feeling of rightness.
+They aren’t just cravings; instead, they act as signals.

 A desire for understanding may direct you toward scholarship, inquiry, or spiritual study.

-Your truest motivations often show what your soul is here to engage with.
+Your deepest motivations often reveal what your soul is meant to explore.

 Early in life, our purpose can seem mysterious, yet we can discover it.
 Through attraction, repetition, joy, struggle, and inner resonance, we learn.
 Purpose becomes recognizable by what continues to matter despite challenges.
 Experiences that bring deep fulfillment, not just fleeting excitement, reveal our purpose.
 As we observe where our gifts come alive, we begin to understand.